singularityware/singularityware.github.io/pages/docs/user-docs/docs-environment-metadata.md

 ---
-title: Changing Existing Containers
+title: Environment and Metadata
 sidebar: user_docs
 permalink: docs-environment-metadata
 folder: docs
+toc: false
 ---

-## Container Metadata

-Singularity containers have two level of metadata - environment variables, and labels from the user and bootstrap process.
+Singularity containers support environment variables and labels that can be added by user during the bootstrap process.

+{% include toc.html %}

-### Environment
+## Environment

 If you are importing a Docker container, the environment will be imported as well.
 If you want to define custom environment variables in your bootstrap recipe file `Singularity` you can do that like this